safwen511/solis-io/README.md

 # Solis I/O

-Solis I/O is a Linux/KVM/libvirt single-host storage-latency attribution tool for identifying whether provider-side I/O pressure affected a VM and which neighboring VM contributed.
+Solis I/O is a single-host Linux/KVM/libvirt observability tool that correlates provider-side block latency with local VM ownership to investigate storage noisy-neighbor incidents.

-> **Status:** Experimental, working in the included lab, and not production-ready.
+> **Current release:** `v0.2.0-experimental` — working and repeatably validated in the included lab, but not production-ready.

 ## What problem it solves